Hassona18/Tree-Species-Classification/README.md

   - Train-Test Split: Dataset split in an 80/20 ratio.
   - Class Weights: Computed to address dataset imbalance.
   - Data Augmentation: Applied techniques include rotation, zoom, flips, and shifts.
+-For more information and to access the dataset, visit [Plant Seedlings Classification Dataset on Kaggle](https://www.kaggle.com/c/plant-seedlings-classification/data).
 ---

 ## 🛠️ Model Architectures